 The Wells & Area Touring Map shows all the routes by road and rail as well as locations for train stations and Bristol Airport Wells & Area Touring Map

-This page provides some basic details but please do check with the operators for details timetables and up to date information.
-If you are planning to travel to this beautiful part of Somerset we hope you have a safe journey whatever your mode of transport and we look forward to seeing you.
-Wells & Area Touring Map (pdf 1175kb)
+This page provides some basic details, however please check with the operators for timetables and up to date information.
+If you are planning to travel to this beautiful part of Somerset we hope you have a safe journey and enjoy your visit.

 The car is probably the most favoured mode of transport for reaching Wells.
 The City's main roads are the A39 which connects us to the M5 motorway to the west and continues through to Bath and M4 in the north.
 The A39 joins the A37 for the road to Bristol and the M4.
 The A371 connects Wells to Weston-Super-Mare in the west to Wincanton and A303 in the south.
 Wells has three fuel stations and there are a number of others in the surrounding towns.
 Our Wells City Map shows the locations of Car Parks, fuel stations and one way streets to help you navigate around the town.